Remedy Drive

 Remedy Drive is an American alternative rock band founded in 1998 in Lincoln, Nebraska.
 They are now based in Nashville.
-The band consists of lead vocalist and guitarist David Zach, bassist Corey Horn, and drummer Timmy Jones (with an extended appearance by Nashville-based drummer Tim Buell and occasional appearances by other drummers including Michael Sturd and Zach Hunter).
-They have recorded ten studio albums (six of them independent), one independent live album, and two EPs.
+The band consists of lead vocalist and guitarist David Zach, alternating bassists Philip Zach, Dave Mohr and Corey Horn, and alternating drummers Timmy Jones, Tim Buell and Zach Hunter (and occasional appearances by other drummers including Michael Sturd and Chris Sooter).
+They have recorded seven studio albums (five of them independent), one independent live album, and two EPs.
 The band was founded as a quartet consisting of the four Zach brothers.
 Three of the four brothers left the band in late 2010.